-Graduation from a grammar school or equivalent is required for admission to the lowest class of the Academy.
-For entrance to higher classes a certificate must be presented, signed by the principal of an accredited school and giving in detail the work taken.
+For admission to the lowest class in the Academy, beginning with the summer quarter, 1946, a certificate must be presented, signed by the principal of an accredited high school and showing completion of four units (the first year) of a standard four-year high-school course or the equivalent.

 For work done otherwise than in an accredited school, credit may be obtained (1) by written examination or (2) by doing satisfactory work at the Academy in continuation of the subject for which credit is sought.